tomkimsour/tomkimsour/README.md

-- 👋 Hi, I’m @tomkimsour an software engineer member of RoboBreizh
+- 👋 Hi, I’m @tomkimsour an software engineer at PAL robotics
 - 👀 I’m interested in SLAM and robotics more generally.
 Rustaceans as well.
 - 🌱 I’m currently learning about fleat management
 - 💞️ I’m looking to collaborate on ROS ecosystem